zulip/zulip/templates/zerver/help/set-default-streams-for-new-users.md

 {!admin.md!}

-2. To add a new stream to **Default streams**, enter the name of the stream in the box next to **Stream Name**.
+2. To add a new stream to **Default streams**, enter the name of the stream in the box next to **Stream name**.
 Autocompletion suggestions will appear in a dropdown as you type; select the stream name from the dropdown.

 3. Once you select the stream name from the dropdown, the stream will appear in